nxt3d/ENSIP-ideas/ENSIPS/ensip-TBD-2.md

 # Security Considerations

 Data URLs and URIs are intended for use in web browsers or other user-facing clients, so their security considerations are similar to any web application.
-However, onchain Data URLs can be safer than a traditional DNS website because the content is stored entirely onchain, preventing attackers from altering or compromising the website.
+However, onchain Data URLs can be safer than a traditional DNS website because the content can be stored entirely onchain, preventing attackers from altering or compromising the website.

 # Copyright